zh-lx/code-inspector/docs/en/guide/api.md

 ## injectTo <Badge type="tip" text="0.5.0+" vertical="middle" />

 - Optional.
-Default value is `auto`
-- Type`'auto' | 'all' | string`
+- Type: `string`
 - Description: A file used for injecting `client code` related to DOM filtering and click navigation in VSCode.
-The file must be an absolute path and end with `.js/.ts/.mjs/.mts/.jsx/.tsx`.
-When set to `auto`, the `client code` will be injected into the first file that meets the aforementioned conditions.
-When set to `all`, the `client code` will be injected into every file that meets the aforementioned conditions.
-Alternatively, you can specify an absolute path to a file for injecting the `client code` (typically used for specifying a client-side file in SSR projects).
+The file must be an absolute path and end with `.js/.ts/.mjs/.mts/.jsx/.tsx`.(typically used for specifying a client-side file in SSR projects).

 ## dev <Badge type="tip" text="0.5.0+" vertical="middle" />